← Blog |

 How to Customize This Plan for Each Client

-The template hits 2,200 kcal and 190g protein.
+The template hits 2,200 kcal with a balanced 115g protein, 223g carb, 93g fat split.
 Every client needs adjustments on top of that baseline.
 Four practical tweaks that keep the macros intact while fitting the client's life.

 1

-If the client trains at 4 PM, move the Greek Yogurt or Cottage Cheese snack to a pre-workout slot 90 minutes before the session.
-The 26-30g protein plus 30-37g carbs covers glycogen without hurting digestion during the lift.
+If the client trains at 4 PM, move the morning or afternoon snack to a pre-workout slot 90 minutes before the session.
+Pick a snack with carbs and a touch of protein, like the Cinnamon Semolina Pudding or the Yogurt and Red Berry Pancakes, to top off glycogen without slowing digestion during the lift.

 2